See more information

 The most popular model for alto is the medium chamber.
 It has the most traditional sound.
 All models play very well though.
 The Meyer Bros. tenor mouthpieces are not nearly as popular as the altos.
 However the small and large chamber versions are very special and unique playing mouthpieces.
 Both are quite rare.

 Both models are very similar and play almost identical.
 There are small differences though.
-The early model did not have a clear line in the mold separating the chamber from the bore.
+The later model did not have a clear line in the mold separating the chamber from the bore.
 The lines in the chamber are from hand work and are different on every mouthpiece.
-The later model had a clear circle inside from the mold.
-The later model also had a thicker ramp.
+The earlier model had a clear circle inside from the mold.
+The earlier model also had a thicker ramp.
 The ramp is the section under the table separating the table from the chamber.

 Sonny Stitt also played this model most of his life: